keboola/connection-docs/transformations/dbt/cli/cli.md

 **initial setup**

-The user has a KBC project, a cloned git repository with a dbt project and the dbt binary installed.
+You must have a KBC project, a cloned git repository with a dbt project, and the dbt binary installed.

 The user is in the folder with the cloned dbt project and can run the following commands.